-- (2) The Consumer Protection Board exercises state supervision over compliance with the requirements established for products designed for consumers. - (3) The Health Board exercises state supervision over compliance with the health requirements of products. - (4) The Maritime Administration exercises state supervision over compliance with the requirements established for watercraft. - (5) The Technical Regulatory Authority exercises state supervision over compliance with the requirements established for the following products: - 1) building materials and products: - 2) electrical equipment; - 3) radio equipment; - [RT I, 17.05.2016, 1 entry into force 13.06.2016] - 4) gaseous fuels, appliances burning gaseous fuels, fittings of appliances burning gaseous fuels; - 5) lifts, safety components of lifts, cableways, subsystems and safety components of cableways; - 6) explosives and pyrotechnical products; - 7) machinery, replaceable appliances of machinery, protection devices, auxiliary lifting equipment, chains, ropes and belts, removable transmission mechanisms, partially assembled machinery; - 8) equipment used outdoors, based on the noise requirements established for it; 9) equipment, protection systems, components and fittings used in an explosive atmosphere; - 10) measuring instruments and pre-packages subject to compulsory metrological control; - 11) compliance of household appliances, heating appliances and devices with energy efficiency, energyperformance labels and ecological design requirements; - 12) pressure equipment, including pressure vessels, piping systems, safety and auxiliary devices, vessels for dangerous liquids, and aerosol dispensers; - 13) other products whose supervision has been placed within its competence by this Act or legislation adopted on the basis of this Act. - (6) The Agricultural Board exercises state supervision over compliance with the requirements established for fertilisers with the marking 'EU fertiliser.' - (7) The Environmental Inspectorate exercises state supervision over compliance with the requirements established for products of concern and other products that potentially endanger the environment. - (8) The Labour Inspectorate exercises state supervision over compliance with the requirements established for personal protective equipment used in a working environment. - (81) The Road Administration exercises state supervision over compliance with requirements established for vehicles and components, systems, equipment or separate technical units thereof, except for vehicles and components, systems, equipment or separate technical units thereof, which have been constructed and made for use in the armed forces. - [RT I, 28.03.2017, 1 entry into force 07.04.2017] - (9) The Tax and Customs Board inspects the safety of imported products and their compliance with the requirements, thereby cooperating with the appropriate market supervision authority.
+- (5) The Consumer Protection and Technical Regulatory Authority exercises state supervision over compliance with the requirements established for the following products: - [RT I, 12.12.2018, 3 entry into force 01.01.2019] - 1) building materials and products; 2) electrical equipment; - 3) radio equipment; - [RT I, 17.05.2016, 1 entry into force 13.06.2016] - 4) gaseous fuels, appliances burning gaseous fuels, fittings of appliances burning gaseous fuels; - 5) lifts, safety components of lifts, cableways, subsystems and safety components of cableways; - 6) explosives and pyrotechnical products: - 7) machinery, replaceable appliances of machinery, protection devices, auxiliary lifting equipment, chains, ropes and belts, removable transmission mechanisms, partially assembled machinery; - 8) equipment used outdoors, based on the noise requirements established for it; - 9) equipment, protection systems, components and fittings used in an explosive atmosphere; - 10) measuring instruments and pre-packages subject to compulsory metrological control; - 11) compliance of household appliances, heating appliances and devices with energy efficiency, energyperformance labels and ecological design requirements; - 12) pressure equipment, including pressure vessels, piping systems, safety and auxiliary devices, vessels for dangerous liquids, and aerosol dispensers; - 121) consumer products; - [RT I, 12.12.2018, 3 entry into force 01.01.2019] - 122) personal protective equipment; - [RT I, 12.12.2018, 3 entry into force 01.01.2019] - 13) other products whose supervision has been placed within its competence by this Act or legislation adopted on the basis of this Act. - (6) The Agriculture and Food Authority engages in the regulatory enforcement of requirements established for fertilisers bearing the marking 'EU fertiliser.'

+- (7) The Environment Authority engages in the regulatory enforcement of requirements established for products of concern and other products that potentially endanger the environment.
+[RT I, 10.07.2020, 2 entry into force 01.01.2021] - (8) [Repealed RT I, 12.12.2018, 3 entry into force 01.01.2019] - (81) [Repealed RT I, 10.12.2020, 1 entry into force 01.01.2021] - (9) The Tax and Customs Board inspects the safety of imported products and their compliance with the requirements, thereby cooperating with the appropriate market supervision authority.